Anti-evolution legislation: South Carolina bill

 A bill (SB 1386) was introduced in the South Carolina Senate on May 15, 2008 by Senator Michael L. Fair to amend the state's education code to provide:

 The National Center for Science Education described the bill as "aimed at undermining the teaching of evolution".

 Jim Foster, a spokesman for the state Department of Education, disputed the need for the bill:

 The bill died in committee when the South Carolina legislature adjourned on June 5, 2008.

 Iowa bill

 On February 3, 2009, a bill for an "Evolution Academic Freedom Act" was introduced into the Iowa Senate, by State Representative Rod Roberts, R-Carroll.
 More than 200 faculty members at 20 Iowa colleges signed a statement opposing a proposed state law:

 Glenn Branch of the National Center for Science Education said that the Iowa statement represented the first organized effort by college faculty members throughout a state to oppose this creationist strategy.
 It died in committee on March 13, 2009.

+West Virginia bill

+On January 23, 2024, the State Senate of West Virginia passed Senate Bill SB 280 by a vote of 31 - 2 that states that "No public school board, school superintendent, or school principal shall prohibit a public school classroom teacher from discussing or answering questions from students about scientific theories of how the universe and/or life came to exist."
+However, the original version specified "intelligent design" rather than "scientific theories", and specified "teach" rather than "discuss" or "answer".
+The bill now moves on to the House of Delegates, where a similar bill last year did not make it out of committee.